Frequently Asked Questions

 - What type of information is available via the EHRI portal?

-- How did EHRI identify archival institutions that hold Holocaust-related materials?
+- How does EHRI identify archival institutions that hold Holocaust-related materials?

-- How did EHRI select collections for the EHRI portal?
+- How does EHRI select collections for the EHRI portal?

 - Which languages are used in the EHRI portal?

 - Which archival standards have been used by EHRI to structure the data in the EHRI portal?

 - What are the "research guides"?

 - Is the data presented in the research guides also available in the EHRI portal and vice versa?